Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 ## TSV (Tabulation Separated Values)
 [&#8593;](#top)

-The order of the field matters as in any TSV file.
-Take care to remove any tabulation and return line from each field in order to comply with the expected format.
+The order of the fields matters as in any TSV file.
-No double quotes is needed neither.
+Take care to remove any unnecessary tabulation or return line between fields in order to comply with the expected format.
-The header is not needed, displayed here only for documentation purpose.
+No double quotes are needed.

 ```csv
 #name   entryType   node    databaseName    url species description